How to Naturally Increase Progesterone Levels

 • Manage stress – when stressed your body triggers your adrenal glands to produce cortisol and adrenaline.
 The problem is that the same raw materials needed for your body to make progesterone also produce cortisol.
 So when you are stressed your body releases progesterone and uses it to produce stress hormones instead.

-• Maintain a healthy weight – there is a strong link between a woman’s weight and hormonal imbalances, and this is usually noticeable in your menstrual cycle.
-For example, it is common to stop menstruating if your weight drops below its ideal level or for your periods to become more irregular or painful if you carry excess weight.
 If you have low fat levels your body thinks it’s in a starvation state and so instead of allocating nutrients to reproductive hormones will focus on using the nutrients to maintain life.
 If you are overweight, fat can directly impact your hormones as the more body fat you have, the more oestrogen you produce.
 However, progesterone levels do not rise in line, so your oestrogen and progesterone levels become out of sync.

-• Avoid overexercising – Physical activity is important but excessive exercise can cause a stress response in your body causing it to focus on producing stress hormones instead of progesterone.
+• Avoid overexercising – Physical activity is important, but excessive exercise can cause a stress response in your body causing it to focus on producing stress hormones instead of progesterone.

-As well as trying to boost progesterone levels through the foods you eat and lifestyle changes it is possible to use supplements to raise progesterone levels.
+As well as trying to boost progesterone levels through the foods you eat and lifestyle changes, it is possible to use supplements to raise progesterone levels.
 Progesterone supplements are available as creams, tablets and pessaries.

 Progesterone creams

 Natural progesterone is most commonly available as a cream.
-Our bodies absorb creams well which helps ensure the progesterone gets into the bloodstream quickly.
-Instructions on how to apply vary from cream to cream but generally involve applying a small amount to the inside of wrists, arms, stomach or thighs twice per day.
+Our bodies absorb creams well, which helps ensure the progesterone gets into the bloodstream quickly.
+Instructions on how to apply vary from cream to cream, but generally involve applying a small amount to the inside of wrists, arms, stomach or thighs twice per day.

 Many manufacturers recommend that premenopausal women use the cream for 14 days before the start of their period for the best results.
 However, menopausal women are usually advised to use the cream for 21 days and then stop for seven days before restarting the treatment.
-But make sure you read the guidelines on your chosen cream carefully and follow the instructions for the best results.
+Make sure you read the guidelines on your chosen cream carefully and follow the instructions for the best results.

 Progesterone Tablets or capsules